MicrosoftDocs/sdk-api/sdk-api-src/content/winnt/ns-winnt-_system_cpu_set_information.md

  A value indicating the intrinsic energy efficiency of a processor for systems that support heterogeneous processors (such as ARM big.LITTLE systems).
 CPU Sets with higher numerical values of this field have home processors that are faster but less power-efficient than ones with lower values.

+### -field DUMMYUNIONNAME.CpuSet.DUMMYUNIONNAME2

+### -field DUMMYUNIONNAME.CpuSet.DUMMYUNIONNAME2.DUMMYSTRUCTNAME

+### -field DUMMYUNIONNAME.CpuSet.DUMMYUNIONNAME2.DUMMYSTRUCTNAME.Parked

+### -field DUMMYUNIONNAME.CpuSet.DUMMYUNIONNAME2.DUMMYSTRUCTNAME.Allocated

+### -field DUMMYUNIONNAME.CpuSet.DUMMYUNIONNAME2.DUMMYSTRUCTNAME.AllocatedToTargetProcess

+### -field DUMMYUNIONNAME.CpuSet.DUMMYUNIONNAME2.DUMMYSTRUCTNAME.RealTime

-### -field DUMMYUNIONNAME.CpuSet.Reserved
+### -field DUMMYUNIONNAME.CpuSet.DUMMYUNIONNAME2.DUMMYSTRUCTNAME.ReservedFlags

-Reserved.

 ### -field DUMMYUNIONNAME.CpuSet.AllocationTag

 Specifies a tag used by Core Allocation to communicate a given allocated CPU Set between threads in different components.

-### -field Size

-This is the size, in bytes, of this information structure.

-### -field Type

-This is the type of information in the structure.
-Applications should skip any structures with unrecognized types.

 ##### - CpuSet.Allocated : 1